 Youngstown, remember, is the one-stoplight town just outside of Latrobe.
 Before moving up the mountain, Val and I lived just 1/4 mile from the Tin Lizzy from 1992 through 2007.
-It’s a great town and, in fact, is the birthplace of both Fred Rogers and Arnold Palmer.
+It’s a great town and, in fact, is the birthplace and home of Arnold Palmer and summer residence of Fred Rogers.

 Locals know Latrobe Country Club isn’t in Latrobe.
 Neither is Palmer.
 They’re both in Youngstown.

 For seven wonderful years, my office was above a really great bar.

 Now, it’s above three of them.

 The basement is the Rathskeller (live music); the ground floor, a perfectly cool townie bar; the second floor is Flappers, a 1920s-themed martini bar.

 To enter I need to pass through four locked doors.
 It's like Maxwell Smart from the iconic “Get Smart” opening sequence.

 It’s 79 steps to the third floor and I have it all to myself.

 There are 11 rooms, but not 11 doors.
 It’s perfectly maze-like.
 I can get my daily exercise without ever having to leave the building.